nikitamaloo/Part-3---Purchase-Data-Customer-Segmentation/README.md

 # Part 3 - Retail Analytics Clustering & Customer Segmentation

 * **This notebook is the continuation of "Part 2 - Cohort Based Retention Rate Analysis" project.
-It is the Part 3 of the analysis series based this dataset**
+It is the Part 3 of the analysis series based on this dataset**

 ## RFM stands for Recency - Frequency - Monetary Value.
 * **High Value:** The group we don’t want to lose.
 High Revenue, Frequency and low Inactivity.